 ♦ Things to look for in a VoIP Systems for Small Business

 ♦ Business Phone System FAQs – Common Scenarios and Solutions

 ♦ Free Ebook Download: Small Business Phone System Buyer Guide

 Before we jump into your available options and must-consider elements, it’s important to understand how business phone systems work in the first place.
 Without that basic understanding, you’ll find yourself struggling to see the difference between the different phone system options.

 A business phone system often works with a PBX (private branch exchange), a telephone system within a company that manages call flows and auto-routes calls based on pre-configured rules.
 This means that with a PBX, when a caller reaches your company, he can be directed to his desired extension automatically without your staff having to intervene, greatly enhancing business efficiency.

 PBX phone system components evolved over time.
-When it first came out, generally known as analog/legacy PBX phone systems, small businesses had no option but relying on traditional phone lines to communicate.
+When it first came out, generally known as analog/legacy PBX phone systems, small businesses had no option but to rely on traditional phone lines to communicate.
 And only very limited telephony features were available to leverage at that time.
 Yet the emergence of internet-based phone (VoIP) technology has changed the game.
-The possibility of using internet phone service has brought about the next generation VoIP-based phone systems that allow you to make voice calls using a broadband Internet connection.
+The possibility of using internet phone service has brought about the next generation of VoIP-based phone systems that allow you to make voice calls using a broadband Internet connection.
 Such robust VoIP systems for small business has made advanced telephony services like unified communications possible and opened up more opportunities for companies to rocket business communications in regards to reduced call costs and improved efficiency.

 Small business phone systems generally come in 3 types: traditional landline systems, on-premises VoIP Phone systems, and Hosted PBXs or Cloud Phone Systems.
-Below is a quick run-down of each type of the system.
+Below is a quick run-down of each type of system.

 1. Traditional Landline Systems